Award Winners 2010

 The recipients of the Institute's Medals and Prizes for 2010 are listed below.

-The 2009 premier awards were presented at a ceremony on 7 July; other awards were presented at suitable occasions during the year.
+The 2010 premier awards were presented at a ceremony in July; other awards will be presented at suitable occasions during the year.

 See also Awards for Outstanding Service

 The awards are grouped under the following categories:

 For the excellence and outstanding contribution of an individual in surface engineering.
 Awarded to Professor John Nicholls FIMMM, Cranfield University, who has been active in the field of high temperature surface engineering and corrosion since 1978.
 He established the National High Temperature Surface Engineering Centre and is a world expert on this area of materials science.
 Nicholls moved to Cranfield in 1974 as a Research Officer and advanced his career to become a Professor in 1991.
 His seminal work on coating systems to combat high temperature corrosion and wear has led to improved processes and coatings.
 He works closely with Rolls-Royce on its thermal barrier coatings for gas turbines.

 For outstanding services to the steel industry.
 Awarded to Professor Mike Sellars FIMMM, University of Sheffield.
 Sellars' expertise lies in microstructure changes and how hot working effects the properties of materials.
 This research, and by combining empirical equations and laboratory simulations, has led to several models of the rolling process which are remain in use today.
 Sellars has pushed forward educational courses in steel technology, including flat and section rolling, which are well supported by industry.
 His impressive career includes over 10 years as the Pohang Iron and Steel Company Professor of Iron and Steel Technology.

 Sir Andrew Bryan